 And, Thompkins says on page 28 of his thesis, provides the following similar assessment:

 As for the identity of the being of light, the identifications were conditioned by the person’s religious upbringing.
 Daniel Goleman [an internationally known psychologist and Ph.D., in his publication entitled “Back from the Brink”] reporting on the research of five hundred cases states the following:

 There was a cultural stamp to the visions.
 Most Americans saw loved ones, most Indians saw religious figures.
 Religion determined the identity of the figure; no Christian patient saw a Hindu deity, and no Hindu saw Jesus.

-Previously, we mentioned that Kubler-Ross, on page 55 of her book, stated that there had been many NDEs during which the person having this experience met a deceased family member, rather than God or some other highly revered religious figure.
+Previously, we mentioned that Kubler-Ross, on page 55 of her book, stated that there had been many NDEs during which the person having this experience met a deceased family member, but apparently not God or some other highly revered religious figure.